 Lawyers with experience

-The law firm of Ward & Ward has over 80 years of combined experience in personal injury law including automobile, motorcycle, trucking accident and wrongful death claims.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury law including automobile, motorcycle, trucking accident and wrongful death claims.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today at 317-639-9501 for a FREE evaluation of your claim.
-Our attorneys are available to speak with you.
+A personal injury lawyer in Indianapolis, IN are available to speak with you.